lukasbuenger/immutable-treeutils/README.md

 #### *method* lastDescendant()

-Returns the key path to the next node to the left.
-The next left node is either:
-* The last descendant of the previous sibling node.
+Returns the key path to the most right node in the given subtree (keypath).
+The last child of the most deep descendant, if that makes any sense.
+Look at the example:
-* The previous sibling node.
-* The parent node.
-* undefined

 ```js
 treeUtils.lastDescendant(state, 'root');